Gundagai lore: Etymology and dindsenchas

 Some believe the name 'Gundagai' derives from the word 'Gundagair', an 1838 pastoral run in the name of William Hutchinson to the immediate north of current day Gundagai.
 'Gair' was recorded at Yass in 1836 by George Bennett (naturalist) and means 'bird', as in budgerigar or good bird.
 In that context 'Gundagai' means place of birds but that placename may refer to the area to the north of Gundagai not to Gundagai town.
 The word 'Gundagai' is also said to mean cut with a hand-axe behind the knee.
 Combining the two meanings results in the place of birds near where there is a large bend in the Murrumbidgee River that was caused by a cut in the back of the knee.
 This meaning presupposes that for there to be a knee there is a leg and a body which there is.

 There is a large anthropomorphic figure in the landscape at Gundagai.
 The figure has a kangaroo or dog-like head and is several kilometres in length.
 It has hindquarters similar to that of an emu but with a long tail and it appears to be sitting on a bend in the river that has a box shape.
 The image faces to the west and its head is near the Dog on the Tuckerbox area at Gundagai.
 This primary landscape figure marked out by the course of the Murrumbidgee River at Gundagai, is replicated in some Sydney Rock Engravings and recorded in local Aboriginal cultural heritage.
 The 'Gundagai' placename meaning further refers to the reason for the bend in the Murrumbidgee River near the Gundagai showground at Gundagai and to the mythological landscape epic at Gundagai.
 Bunyips, understood to be where streams flood out of their usual channel in wet seasons flooding surrounding land but also drowning anyone caught on the wrong side of them, are recorded on the Gundagai floodplain; opposite 'Kimo'; and at the junction of the Tumut and Murrumbidgee rivers.
-The Kimo bunyip is really interesting as it is accompanied by a large slash in the earth's mantle out of which the 'Jindalee Volcanics' extruded.
+The Kimo bunyip is accompanied by a large slash in the earth's mantle out of which the 'Jindalee Volcanics' extruded.